Professor Nigel Scrutton

 Nigel received a first class degree in Biochemistry and was awarded the Robson prize from the University of London, King's College (1985).
 He gained his PhD (1988) as a Benefactors' Scholar (St John's College) and his ScD (2003) from the University of Cambridge.
 At Cambridge he was awarded the Henry Humphreys research prize (1989), held a Royal Commission for the Exhibition of 1851 Research Fellowship (1988-91), a St John's College Research Fellowship (1989-92) and a Royal Society University Research Fellowship (1991-1999).
 He also held a Fellowship and was Director of Studies for Biology at Churchill College, University of Cambridge (1992-95).
 In 1995 he moved to the University of Leicester as Royal Society University Research Fellow, where he later became Lister Institute Research Professor of Biochemistry (1999-2004) and Professor of Biochemistry (1999-2005).

-Nigel recently held an EPSRC Established Career Fellowship (2012-2017), is recipient of the Biochemical Society Colworth Medal, the RSC Charmian Medal, the RSC Rita and John Cornforth Award and a Royal Society Wolfson Research Merit Award.
-He has served on several national steering groups, advisory boards and governing bodies and heads a group of ~40 researchers supported by significant external income (ca £34M).
-He has published ca 420 scientific papers, holds several patents, and has edited 3 volumes on enzyme chemistry, quantum biology, biocatalysis, synthetic biology and bioengineering.
+He has published ca 430 scientific papers, holds several patents, and has edited 3 volumes on enzyme chemistry, quantum biology, biocatalysis, synthetic biology and bioengineering.
 He has held contiguous externally funded research fellowships for 29 years (1988-2017), including an EPSRC Established Career Fellowship, BBSRC Professorial Fellowship, Lister Institute Fellowship, Royal Society University Research Fellowship, Royal Commission for the Exhibition of 1851 Research Fellowship, and a Research Fellowship of St John's College at the University of Cambridge.
-Nigel is Principal Investigator and Director of the BBSRC/EPSRC Synthetic Biology Research Centre 'SYNBIOCHEM' at Manchester.
-He is also Principal Investigator/Director of a Marie Curie IDP 'MAGIC' programme responsible for the training of 12 early stage researchers at Manchester and a Director of the MIB spin out company C3 Biotechnologies Ltd.
+He is Principal Investigator and Director of the BBSRC/EPSRC Synthetic Biology Research Centre 'SYNBIOCHEM' at Manchester.
+He is also Principal Investigator and Director of the EPSRC/BBSRC Future Biomanufacturing Research Hub and is a Founding Director of the company C3 BIOTECH Ltd. He has served on several national steering groups, advisory boards and governing bodies.